 The advantages of coloring pages:

-2) Color acknowledgment
+2) Color recognition

 6) Structure motor skills

-7) Focus - Taking note of a single task for a length of time is needed for coloring and for all sorts of things throughout one's life.
+7) Focus - Focusing on a single job for a length of time is necessary for coloring and for all sorts of things throughout one's life.

 8) Boundaries - Another thing that kids gain from coloring pages, with preprinted images on them, is how to accept limits.
 While a toddler or preschooler might doodle all over a coloring sheet, with no respect for the limits (lines on the coloring page), as the child gets older, they will begin to appreciate those lines, and make an effort to color in between them.
 While I motivate blank paper coloring totally free expression as frequently as possible, for numerous young children pre-printed coloring pages are their first exposure to printed limits.
 This early exposure to limits in print, will be a substantial aid when handwriting time happens, and the child has to appreciate the limits of the preprinted handwriting lines on the paper.

 9) Milestone - This is the last little "importance" of coloring that I will point out for now, which is that coloring in the lines is a milestone, a sense of accomplishment, the primary step towards a successful academic career for numerous kids.
 For numerous kids coloring in the lines is just as important as counting to 10, counting to 100, reciting the alphabet, finding out the multiplication realities, etc. It's a milestone that says "yes I can" do whatever I stumble upon, and it provides kids with pride, a sense of self worth, and helps them to feel accepted in a society that is frequently fast to judge, and slow to react.
 This sense of accomplishment will carry them through life, and help them not to quit so easily, when something brand-new comes along.